Collective Entity Alignment via Adaptive Features: Experiments

-As can be observed from Table~\ref{tab:mono}, the results on mono-lingual datasets resemble those on cross-lingual datasets.
-Within the first group, \na achieves the best results on \dbpl, while \rsn has a more consistent performance on both real-life and dense datasets.
-Among methods using multiple features, \rd yields the leading performance on \srp, whereas \mul attains the most competitive results on \dbpl, with accuracy exceeding 0.88, which can be ascribed to the multiple features (including entity name) it utilizes.

-Notably, \our advances the accuracy to 1 on all datasets.
+Notably, on mono-lingual datasets, \our advances the accuracy to almost 1.000.
 This is because entity names in DBpedia, YAGO and Wikidata are nearly identical, where string-level feature is extremely effective.
 In contrast, although semantic information is also useful, not all words in entity names can find corresponding entries in external word embeddings, which hence limits its effectiveness.
-In order to keep in line with previous works that merely exploits semantic feature, we also present the performance of \our\textsf{w/o$\vec {M^l}$} where string-level feature is removed.

 The fact that a simple string-level feature can achieve ground truth results on current benchmarks also encourages us to build more challenging mono-lingual EA datasets, which is left for future work.